 In the areas of general corporate and securities matters, Ms. Ashley advises clients on securities law compliance, disclosure issues and corporate governance matters.
 In addition, Ms. Ashley advises numerous clients on Rule 10b5-1 trading plans and practices and insider trading policies.

-Ms. Ashley co-chairs Skadden’s global Women’s Initiative and serves on the firm’s global Pro Bono Committee and on the Washington, D.C. office’s Diversity Committee.
+Ms. Ashley co-chairs Skadden’s global Women’s Initiative and serves on the Washington, D.C. office’s Diversity Committee.
 Ms. Ashley is a member of the national board of directors for the Tahirih Justice Center, an organization whose mission is to promote and safeguard the right to justice and equality for survivors of gender-based violence.
 In 2016, Ms. Ashley was one of 25 women selected worldwide by Harvard Law School as an honoree for its International Women’s Day celebration.
-She also was a 2014 fellow in the Leadership Council on Legal Diversity Fellows Program, for which she mentored incoming minority students at law schools in Washington, D.C.
+She also was a 2014 fellow in the Leadership Council on Legal Diversity Fellows Program.